griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 summary: kotlin Ktor Client Json
 ---

-A basic example of the setup for using the Ktor http client with Json decoding.
+A basic example of the setup for using the (Ktor http client)[https://ktor.io/docs/getting-started-ktor-client.html] with Json decoding.

-There is a somewhat elaborate configuration as Kotlin serialization uses a compiler plugin - "that generates visitor code for serializable classes, runtime library with core serialization API and support libraries with various serialization formats." see https://github.com/Kotlin/kotlinx.serialization/blob/master/README.md#setup
+There is a somewhat elaborate configuration to pull it all together as Kotlin serialization uses a compiler plugin - "that generates visitor code for serializable classes, runtime library with core serialization API and support libraries with various serialization formats." see https://github.com/Kotlin/kotlinx.serialization/blob/master/README.md#setup

 A typical complete `build.gradle.kts` file depends on ktor core, a client engine and json serialization